Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Gay, Gey`
 #### Description:
 Check just how gay you or a friend is.
-It will generate a random number between 0 and 100.<br/>
+Generates a random number between 0 and 100.<br/>
 #### Usage Example:
 `!gay` or `!gay @Guildbot#2193`
 <br/>